shaharoded/Israel-Palestine-Political-Affiliation-Text-Classification/README.md

 ## Overview
 This project aims to develop a robust machine learning (ML) and deep learning (DL) framework for classifying social media comments related to the Israel-Palestine conflict into distinct political affiliations: Pro-Israel, Pro-Palestinian, and Undefined.
 A key component of this project is the **Automated Tagger**, which leverages a Large Language Model (LLM) to generate labeled datasets, addressing the challenge of untagged data in the original dataset.

-Using the automated tagger as benchmark and combining advanced contextual embeddings with optimized ML classifiers, this project seeks to set a new benchmark in nuanced text classification tasks.
+Using the automated tagger as benchmark and combining advanced contextual embeddings with optimized ML classifiers, this project seeks to set a new benchmark in nuanced text classification tasks with a simple, cheap and scaleable process.

 ![Methodology](Images/methodology_scheme.png)

 ## Features
-- **Automated Tagger**: A module to generate labeled datasets from untagged social media comments (`llm_tagger`) using a Large Language Model (LLM) by OpenAI.
+- **Automated Tagger**: A module to generate labeled datasets from untagged social media comments (`llm_tagger.py`) using a Large Language Model (LLM) by OpenAI.
-- **Dataset Class**: Responsible for text preprocessing for both classification process, augmentation, adversation and for handeling the dataloading for textual data (for finetuning of embedder) and for classifier training (creating an embedded dataset).
+- **Flexible Dataset Class**: Responsible for text preprocessing for both classification process, augmentation, adversation and for handeling the dataloading for textual data (for finetuning of embedder) and for classifier training (creating an embedded dataset).
+Can switch from TF-IDF based embedding to Distil-BERT based embedding.
+Will handle caching the processed data for future use without the need to re-process.
+- **Classifier**: Responsible for the flexible initialization and training of a classifier head, designated to train on top of the vectorized dataset (`classifiers.py`).
 - **Customizable Configurations**: Easily adjustable parameters for LLM settings, , dataset settings, best model's configurations, and testing modes.
 Each major component has it's own configurations file under `Config` folder.
 Note the the current configurations are the ones for the best performing model based on our research.
 - **Analysis**: Within this folder you can find the analysis, tests and optimizations that took place in the process.